Informfully/Documentation/docs/source/database.rst

 archive*
 --------

-**Description** Collects whether an article has been and whether it is a part of the user's favourites list.
+**Description** Collects whether an article has been archived and whether it is a part of the user's favourites list.

 .. list-table::
    :widths: 25 25 50